 - Chapter 2: A brief background of cluster computers is provided to summarize how clusters have emerged and evolved over the last decade.
-A fundamental description of traditional cluster hardware is presented, as well as brief descriptions of existing message layers for cluster computers. - Chapter 3: This chapter provides information about the environmental characteristics of resource-rich clusters.
-Based on these characteristics, fundamental message layer properties for these clusters are discussed. - Chapter 4: The guidelines for designing a resource-rich cluster message layer are then applied to implement a real system.
-This chapter discusses the core functionality of the GRIM communication library. - Chapter 5: The performance characteristics of GRIM for traditional transactions between host CPUs is examined and compared with existing work.

-- Chapter 6: This chapter provides a description of how commercial peripheral devices can be attached to the GRIM communication library.
-In order to illustrate the extensible nature of GRIM for supporting hardware, four commercial peripheral devices with different operating characteristics are integrated into the GRIM library.
-Implementation and performance details are provided for each card. - Chapter 7: Integrating distributed, specialized computing resources into a unified infrastructure for an application is the topic of this chapter.
-Specifically, this chapter provides insight as to how peripheral devices can be utilized to construct distributed, computational pipelines. - Chapter 8: To demonstrate the extensibility of GRIM for application software, this chapter provides implementation details of a multicast system that performs message replication in the NI, general-purpose fragmentation and reassembly mechanisms, and an emulation of a sockets API. - Chapter 9: The thesis concludes with some summary remarks and directions for future work.
+Fundamental description of traditional cluster hardware is presented, as well as brief descriptions of existing communication libraries for cluster computers. - Chapter 3: This chapter provides information about the environmental characteristics of resource-rich clusters.
+Based on these characteristics fundamental properties of a communication library for these clusters is discussed. - Chapter 4: The guidelines for designing a resource-rich cluster communication library are then applied to implement a real system.
+This chapter discusses the core functionality of the GRIM communication library. - Chapter 5: The performance characteristics of GRIM for traditional transactions between host CPUs is examined and compared with existing work. - Chapter 6: This chapter provides a description of how commercial peripheral devices can be attached to the GRIM communication library.
+As an example of the horizontal extensibility of GRIM, four commercial peripheral devices with different operating characteristics are integrated into the GRIM library.
+Performance measurements are provided for each device. - Chapter 7: Integrating distributed, specialized computing resources into a unified infrastructure for an application is the topic of this chapter.
+Specifically, this chapter provides insight as to how peripheral devices can be utilized to construct distributed, computational pipelines. - Chapter 8: To demonstrate the vertical extensibility of GRIM, this chapter provides implementation details of a multicast system that performs message replication in the NI, general-purpose fragmentation and reassembly mechanisms, and an emulation of a sockets API. - Chapter 9: The thesis concludes with some summary remarks and directions for future work.